Dr. Jasper Salmond

 Educator and Consultant

-“Think global, act local” is the personification of Jasper Salmond’s life as an educator, military veteran and international business consultant.
+“Think global, act local” is the personification of Dr. Jasper Salmond’s life as an educator, military veteran and international business consultant.
 For almost 60 years he has worked to uplift others, having learned the value of sharing, caring and giving back during the Great Depression.

 Salmond served as a teacher in Richland School District One, military duty in Frankfurt, Germany, junior high school assistant principal and principal of three elementary schools.
 As a United Nations contact for Wilbur Smith Associates, an international consulting firm, Salmond has traveled throughout the nation and to Kuwait.